Zyban Side Effects

 Generic Name: bupropion

-Note: This page contains side effects data for the generic drug bupropion.
-It is possible that some of the dosage forms included below may not apply to the brand name Zyban.
+Note: This document contains side effect information about bupropion.
+Some of the dosage forms listed on this page may not apply to the brand name Zyban.

 For the Consumer